Francis, the man of God, left home behind,

-“A Star Will Come out of Bethlehem” – Numbers 24:17 predicts where the Messiah will be born.
+“A Star Will Come out of Bethlehem” – Numbers 24:17 #ProphetMoses predicts where the Messiah will be born.
 Holy Trinity Chapel.

 Prophet Isaiah (Michaelangelo).
 Prophet Isaiah foretold: “A virgin shall conceive and bear a son, and they shall call his name Emmanuel.”
 Isaiah 7:14